mkimberlin/terraform-tk-aws/README.md

 Now simply run `terraform apply` (again from the `bootstrap` directory) and confirm the deployment when prompted.
 Once this completes, the `backend.tf` file will be generated in the project root directory, and your main module will be ready to use!

+### Provisioning Default Resources

+#### Initialize Main Module
+Once you have [bootstrapped your environment](#bootstrapping-your-environment), you can initialize the main module by running the `terraform init` command from the project root directory.
+You should see messages acknowledging the successful initialization of Terraform.

+#### Review Main Module Resources
+Once again, this step is optional, but it gives you the opportunity to review the resources to be created.
+To do this, run `terraform plan` from the project root directory.
+Terraform will display its deployment plan.
+Review this to your satisfaction and proceed to the next step.

+#### Deploy Main Module Resources
+Now simply run `terraform apply` (again from the project root directory) and confirm the deployment when prompted.
+Once this completes, the project's resources will be available for use on AWS.

+## Shutting Down Resources
+In order to fully destroy all resources created by these scripts, you will need to first run `terraform destroy` from the project root directory and confirm the destruction of the resources when prompted.
+Once you've done this, it is also advisable to remove your bootstrap resources as well if you are done working with these scripts.
+You can do this by running `terraform destroy` from the `bootstrap/` subdirectory.
+Assuming both of these commands complete without error, all the resources created by these scripts should have been removed.

 ## Project Structure
 The project root contains the main Terraform module.
 This module drives the creation of all other resources in a configurable fashion.